geoffreyabdallah/s-expressions/README.md

 ```

+If using s() - must supply all arguments (even optionals as undefined, ie - s(reduce, fn, undefined, list, 0) - fix coming soon for this.

 # Higher Order Functions API

 The following higher order functions were created using the general api and s() wherever possible.
 For example the src of map: